178 hospital workers suspended for not complying with coronavirus vaccination policy

 117 staffers sue over Houston hospital’s vaccine mandate, saying they don’t want to be ‘guinea pigs’

-“We fully support the right of our employees to peacefully gather on their own time,” Gale Smith, a Houston Methodist spokesperson in an statement sent to The Washington Post this week.
+“We fully support the right of our employees to peacefully gather on their own time,” Gale Smith, a Houston Methodist spokesperson, said in an statement sent to The Washington Post this week.

-Bridges had refused to comply, objecting because the vaccines authorized for emergency use in the United States have not been “fully” approved by the Food and Drug Administration — a process that involves two years of clinical trials to assess side effects.
+Bridges had refused to comply, objecting because the vaccines authorized for emergency use in the United States have not been “fully” approved by the Food and Drug Administration — a process that generally involves two years of clinical trials to assess side effects.

-“We’re not against the vaccine, we just want to be more comfortable with this one and have thorough research out before we take it,” Bridges said in April, according to the Houston Chronicle.
-“When patients get care, they have the right to refuse treatment, but we’re not allowed that same exemption.”
+“I’m not anti-vaccine.
+I’ve had every vaccine known to man, except this one,” Bridges told The Post in May, adding that she and like-minded colleagues wanted to be able to decline care.
+“As nurses and medical staff, everybody feels like you should have a right to choose what you put in your body.”

 Boom and outside experts have countered that the vaccines are safe and effective, citing the growing body of data on their protective effects.